 - Benevolence to those in need is considered of paramount importance.
 Applications for benevolence assistance are dealt with within two or three days after checks on service records and establishing financial need.
 All applications received from the Sapper family are considered sympathetically, the vast majority of applicants receive financial assistance. - There will be many eligible persons in need of assistance of whom the Association is unsighted.
-The Chairman intends to commission a study to investigate how the Association might better reach those in need of benevolence but, as yet, unidentifiable within current system procedures.
-Due to limited resource in 2017 this has still to be completed. - Cases requiring financial assistance greater than £1,000 (Controllers financial threshold increased from £500 in 2016) are referred to the REA Benevolence Committee that, since the increase in the Controller's delegated powers, sits quarterly rather than monthly.
+Following the appointment of a Controller and Assistant has given the resources to begin looking at how better the Association can reach further, a review is currently underway to look at bring additional funds to bear in outreach/training and direct support in areas such as mental health, housing, supported living and how to access support. - Cases requiring financial assistance greater than £1,000 (Controllers financial threshold increased from £500 in 2016) are referred to the REA Benevolence Committee that, since the increase in the Controller's delegated powers, sits quarterly rather than monthly.
 Cases of an urgent nature that exceed the Controller's delegated powers are considered out-of-committee in consultation with the Chairman of the Benevolence Committee and the Hon Treasurer REA.
 There is no financial limit on grants that the Committee can authorise for benevolence.
 The Committee also deals with applications for weekly allowances.
-Cases, having been in front of the Committee, are despatched within a week of the Committee decision. - Regular weekly allowances were made to about 65 applicants and, where there is a need to assist financially with nursing home fees, some have further assistance from the Army Benevolent Fund The Soldiers' Charity.
+Cases, having been in front of the Committee, are despatched within a week of the Committee decision.

-- 1,331 Christmas cards and some 270 monetary gifts were sent out in November to those in elderly people homes, in hospitals or homes for the mentally infirm, to those who are in receipt of weekly allowances and those being treated through Combat Stress. - A grant of £40,000 (2016 £40,000) was made to ABF for the work they do on behalf of the wider Services' benevolence systems. - A grant of £15,000 (2016 £15,000) was made to SSAFA Forces Help. - A grant of £5,000 (2016 £5,000) was made to Combat Stress, The Ex-Services Mental Welfare Society. - A grant of £5,000 (2016 £5,000) was made to BLESMA. - A further grant of £3,000 was made to ABF The Soldiers' Charity.
+- Regular weekly allowances were made to about 61 applicants and, where there is a need to assist financially with nursing home fees, some have further assistance from the Army Benevolent Fund The Soldiers' Charity. - 1,300 Christmas cards and some 244 monetary gifts were sent out in November to those in elderly people homes, in hospitals or homes for the mentally infirm, to those who are in receipt of weekly allowances and those being treated through Combat Stress. - A grant of £50,000 (2017: £40,000) was made to ABF for the work they do on behalf of the wider Services' benevolence systems. - A grant of £20,000 (2017: £15,000) was made to SSAFA Forces Help. - A further grant of £3,000 was made to Veterans in Action to support an expedition helping veterans who have faced challenges in adapting to civilian life.